Skip to content

 5. Repository split

-Repo Responsibility What changes
+Repo Responsibility

-openwrt-tests (upstream) Vanilla OpenWrt tests, single-node Nothing
+openwrt-tests (upstream) Vanilla OpenWrt tests, single and multi-node

 6. Layers and upstream contribution